smrey/SMP2/README.md

 ## Introduction
-This script polls the status of the
+This script polls the status of the application for each of the tumour sample pairs.
+Once the application has completed for all of the pairs, the bam, bai and Excel report are downloaded to a sub-directory of the script called results for each of the pairs.

 baseSpace.js runs once per sequencing run.